Flower’s First Night

 He’d fight.

-But he needed one
+But he needed something

 Flower screamed

 and ran.
-He ducked under the enormous thorax,
+He ducked under the enormous

-and ran and ran as fast as his legs could take him.
+abdomen and ran and ran and ran as fast as his legs could take him.

 He looked

 back.
-The ant thrashed against walls
+The ant thrashed against stone

-that weren’t wide enough for its enormous bulk to turn around, breaking the canvases
+walls that weren’t wide enough for its enormous bulk as it tried to turn

-and ornaments adorning them.
-Its creepy
+around, breaking the canvases and ornaments adorning them.
+Its creepy voice chittered, broke its silence,

 The massive